damphyr/rutema/doc/CONFIGURATION.md

 # Configuration

 rutema's configuration files serve as a means to decouple the DSL from the specific parameters.
-In this way we can change the adapt the behaviour of the tools without having to update the specifications.
+In this way we can change and adapt the behaviour of the tools without having to update the specifications.

-The configuration files are legal Ruby, but don't let that scare you.
+The configuration files are Ruby, but don't let that scare you.
 While following the standard "rutema Way" you won't have to learn a new programming language, just a bit of wigly syntax.

 The example below documents all options available: